 Let met give it a go at being the (motivational) poster child for world traveling:

 I would not trade the time I’ve spent with others this past month for all the puns in the world.
-Seriously I’ve begun to pen in my post-March European itinerary (pencil can be erased but pen is permanent) in part by destinations to visit new friends.
+Seriously I’ve begun to pencil in my post-March European itinerary in part by destinations to visit new friends.
 However, I now actually crave to have a few days spent alone with my thoughts.
 (Lord knows what adventures those daft devils will take me on.)
 Don’t get me wrong the days I’ve explored with others have been lush with laughs and nonstop fun.
 But the days spent alone there’s no pressure to keep conversation or feeling like an inconvenience every time I want to stop and take a picture of a brick wall.

 I’m not sure what my spirit animal is, but turtle it is most definitively not.
 The downside, I constantly get lost as I try and navigate my way back home.
 The upside, I don’t have a shell.
 If “shooting the bull with random strangers” was a marketable skill, I’d type it in bold and put it at the top of my resume.
 It would go right above “knowing all the US presidents in chronological order.”
 I realize short of a chameleon, it’s unrealistic to undergoing a complete personality change in an instant, but even if your vert is more intro than extro have no worries because you will meet people that will draw you out of your shell.